Palau: Oceania Odyssey (trip)

 Sea kayaking & snorkeling – easy to moderate.

 For another day we have the pleasure of snorkeling along the Outer Reef.
 Big Blue Drop Off is a sheer vertical wall that runs along the whole length of Ngemelis Island, providing some of the most impressive snorkeling in the world.
-Amazingly, the edge of the reef drops down 900 feet.
-Pyramid butterflyfish, square anthias, Moorish idols, sargent majors, and yellowtail fusiliers are among the plethora of fish found along the top of the reef.
+Amazingly, the edge of the reef drops down 900 feet. pyramid butterflyfish, square anthias, moorish idols, sargent majors, and yellowtail fusiliers are among the plethora of fish found along the top of the reef.
 Blue face, regal, and emperor angelfish are also easily spotted.
-Dwarf angelfish, such as coral beauty, keyhole, and Gray's also dart in and around the coral heads at the top of the reef.
+Dwarf angelfish, such as coral beauty, keyhole, and gray’s also dart in and around the coral heads at the top of the reef.
 Clarki and blue striped clownfish, with their host anemones, are also scattered here.
 Hawksbill turtles even like to feed and rest at the top of the reef.
-Palau's most popular dive site, Blue Corner, is recognized as one of the best in the world due to its concentration of marine life.
-It is the most highly rated site in Micronesia, and features a shallow coral shelf that projects out into the ocean with vertical walls on both sides.
-An upwelling created by the currents attracts schools of fish to the top edges of the walls.
-Napoleon wrasses, dogtooth tuna, eagle rays, manta rays, white tip reef sharks, turtles, schooling barracudas, and groups of other reef fish populate the area.
-At least some of these species will make an appearance during our snorkeling adventure — and if not here, then perhaps at New Drop Off, another site we will explore today.

-In case we haven’t seen enough in our ocean odyssey today, we make a final stop at the Blue Holes, a series of four large holes in the top of the reef that converge to form a gigantic underwater chamber.
+In case we haven’t seen enough in our odyssey today, we make a final stop at the Blue Holes, a series of four large holes in the top of the reef that converge to form a gigantic underwater chamber.
 The chamber, with its large opening in the wall, is home to soft corals, sea fans, sea whips, and hard corals.
 Large pelagics often encountered here include tunas, jacks, grey and white tip reef sharks, barracudas, and eagle rays.
-Groupers, Napoleon wrasses, triggerfish, Moorish idols, butterflyfish, anemones, and turtles are also common at this site.
+Groupers, napoleon wrasses, triggerfish, Moorish idols, butterflyfish, anemones, and turtles are also common at this site.

-We return for one more peaceful evening at our seaside resort, and enjoy a well-earned meal before drifting off to sleep in natural synch with the breeze from the ocean.
+We return for one more peaceful evening at our seaside resort, and enjoy a well- earned meal before drifting off to sleep in natural synch with the breeze from the ocean.

 Carp Island Resort, Carp Island